Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Modell

 \section{Modell}

-In this Section we describe the QUBO model to solve the extended \ac{DFJSP} as required by the wool textile industry.
+In this Section, we describe the QUBO model for solving the extended \ac{DFJSP} as required by the wool textile industry.
 To this end, the extended problem is first formally described in Subsection~\ref{sec:problem_formulation}.
-Based on this, we create the QUBO model in Subsection~\ref{sec:qubo_model}, reduce the number of its variables in Subsection~\ref{sec:variable_pruning} and deal with the determination of the Lagrange parameters in Subsection~\ref{sec:penalties}.
+Based on this, we create the QUBO model in Subsection~\ref{sec:qubo_model}, reduce the number of its variables in Subsection~\ref{sec:variable_pruning}, and deal with the determination of the Lagrange parameters in Subsection~\ref{sec:penalties}.